opencv/opencv/modules/gpu/doc/data_structures.rst

     };

-.. index:: gpu::GpuMat

 gpu::GpuMat
 -----------
 .. ocv:class:: gpu::GpuMat

 Base storage class for GPU memory with reference counting.
 Its interface matches the :ocv:class:`Mat` interface with the following limitations:

-*
-    no arbitrary dimensions support (only 2D)
+* no arbitrary dimensions support (only 2D)
-*
-    no functions that return references to their data (because references on GPU are not valid for CPU)
+* no functions that return references to their data (because references on GPU are not valid for CPU)
-*
-    no expression templates technique support
+* no expression templates technique support

 Beware that the latter limitation may lead to overloaded matrix operators that cause memory allocations.
 The ``GpuMat`` class is convertible to :ocv:class:`gpu::DevMem2D_` and :ocv:class:`gpu::PtrStep_` so it can be passed directly to the kernel.

 .. note:: In contrast with :ocv:class:`Mat`, in most cases ``GpuMat::isContinuous() == false`` .
 This means that rows are aligned to a size depending on the hardware.
 Single-row ``GpuMat`` is always a continuous matrix.

 ::